-Through the teaching of Religious Education, we hope to develop happy, motivated and confident children who show consideration and understanding for others.
+Through the teaching of Religious Education, we hope to develop curious, motivated and confident children who gain a deeper understanding of themselves, their relationship with their community and their engagement with different world views

 Through the teaching of Religious Education in our school we aim to give our pupils: